PartnerRobotChallengeVirtual/common-unity/README.md

 ## How to Make a Common Unitypackage

-1. Open the project file (common-unity\Assets\SIGVerse\SIGVerseStartup.unity) with Unity.
+1. Launch Unity.
+2. Click [Open] and select "common-unity" folder.
-2. Click [Assets]-[Export Package...].
+3. Click [Assets]-[Export Package...].
-3. Click [Export...] button.
+4. Click [Export...] button.
-4. Type a file name (e.g. wrs-virtual-common) and save the unitypackage file.
+5. Type a file name (e.g. wrs-virtual-common) and save the unitypackage file.

 ## License